Skip to main content

 A common takeaway from the ending is that for all the effort Benjamin has spent chasing down Elaine, he is still right back where he started.
 He still has no idea what to do with his life.
 If anything, he’s worse off.

 In addition to still having no long-term plan, Benjamin’s now alienated his entire community and thrown himself into a relationship with a woman he’s only known for a short amount of time.
 (The exact timeline isn’t specified within the movie.)
-Benjamin thought he was escaping the mousetrap of domestic drainage, but he’s only dragged Elaine with him to the bottom of the fish tank.
+Benjamin thought he was escaping domestic drainage, but he’s only dragged Elaine with him to the bottom of the fish tank.
 Because not only is emotional degeneration all-encompassing, it’s also inevitable, even for those who try to reject it.
 Writer Arnav Srivastav explains,

 “In their bid to liberate themselves and fly off into the future as independent adults, Elaine and Ben realize they’ve done so with the sole intention of battling a consequence.
 Do they even love each other?
 What will they do next?
 These are two questions which instantly hit the two.
 The sudden change in emotion is a realization of the consequences they’ll face in the future … The sound of silence guides them to an uninformed decision and an uncertain future.”